Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 Crystals of granulated sugar are naturally white and, when dissolved in water, they are colorless and transparent.
 But sugar is added to foods because it offers subtle to rich color and flavors.
 The color, aroma, and taste of many foods are a result of the decomposition of sugar that happens when sucrose changes chemically into one or more new substances.
 Granulated sugar (sucrose) may be decomposed by some common processes:

-• Sugar Inversion is a process where sucrose decomposes into glucose and fructose, resulting in what is called "invert sugar".
+Sugar Inversion is a process where sucrose decomposes into glucose and fructose, resulting in what is called "invert sugar".
 The sucrose molecule consists of a glucose and a fructose ring, connected by an oxygen (glycosidic) bond.
-When a solution of sucrose is heated in the presence of an acid or the enzyme invertase, 50 to 90% of the sucrose molecules break down into their components parts (glucose and fructose), as the image below shows.
+When a solution of sucrose is heated in the presence of an acid or the enzyme invertase, 50 to 90% of the sucrose molecules break down into their component parts (glucose and fructose), as the image below shows.
 The resulting syrup is called invert sugar.
 The reaction is called inversion because when sucrose breaks apart, its optical properties change.
 Sucrose rotates the polarized light to the right and is called a right-hand sugar (aka dextrorotatory).
 The rotation of the polarized light for invert sugar is to the opposite direction, and so, it is called a levorotatory sugar.

-• Caramelization is the process of decomposing sucrose into invert sugar (glucose and fructose) and caramel (coloring substances).
+Caramelization is the process of decomposing sucrose into invert sugar (glucose and fructose) and caramel (coloring substances).
 Sucrose is extremely stable in its granulated form at room temperature.
-Still, it turns into a liquid at about 340°F (a very high melting point) forming caramel, which has a brown color and pleasant taste and aroma (buttery, fruity, flowery, sweet, rum-like, and roasted).
+Still, it turns into a liquid at about 340°F (a very high melting point), forming caramel, which has a brown color and pleasant taste and aroma (buttery, fruity, flowery, sweet, rum-like, and roasted).
 Prolonged caramelization may result in bitter and very dark products.
-Be aware that "melting sucrose" is a different process than "dissolving sucrose."
+Be aware that "melting sucrose" is a different process from "dissolving sucrose."
 Both turn sucrose crystals into liquid.
 Sucrose changes chemically or decomposes into other substances during the melting process.
-On the other hand, it is not chemically changed or decomposed when it is simply dissolved in water as sucrose molecules and water molecules remain intact.
+On the other hand, it is not chemically changed or decomposed when it is simply dissolved in water, as sucrose molecules and water molecules remain intact.
 If the water is allowed to evaporate from this solution, sucrose crystals are formed again.

-• The Maillard Reaction is another process where decomposed sucrose results in changes in color and flavor.
+The Maillard Reaction is another process where decomposed sucrose results in changes in color and flavor.
 It occurs through complex and multiple reactions at high temperatures in the presence of amino acids (or proteins).
 The Maillard reaction produces a high color and viscous juice, as well as a particular smell and taste.
 Both caramelization and Maillard are referred to as browning reactions.
 However, Maillard results in a much larger range of compounds than caramelization, and a richer and more complex flavor.
 Be aware that sucrose (granulated sugar) is a non-reducing sugar, which means it does not have a carbonyl group "exposed" for Maillard reactions to occur.
-But after sucrose is decomposed it turns into glucose and fructose, which are reducing sugars and so, have a carbonyl group "exposed" and undergo the Maillard reaction.
+But after sucrose is decomposed, it turns into glucose and fructose, which are reducing sugars and so have a carbonyl group "exposed" and undergo the Maillard reaction.

 Measuring & Counting Calories